Zaguilar/Work-Day-Scheduler/README.md

 I had a lot of help from classmates and tutorials.
 I plan to revisit this project and see where I could have put my own spin on the scheduler.

+I understand the components and the basic necessity for the structure included but as with all things, repitition.

 [github link to deployed version](https://zaguilar.github.io/Work-Day-Scheduler/.)